hughbien/assertive/README.md

 Description
 ===========

-Assertive is an incomplete unit test library for C.
+Assertive is a unit test library for C.

 Install
 =======